istvanzk/pico-micro_speech/README.md

  * voltage_value  =3.3 * (digital_value/(2^resolution))
  * The AUD output DC offset is at one-half the power supply voltage i.e. about 1.65V

+Code has been tested on SparkFun MicroMode RP20240 board.

 ## TODOs